 - control and care of dogs on private property, signs and euthanasia

 - schedules and maps of places in the district where dogs are allowed or banned.

 You can exercise your dog on most beaches in the district, however your dog must be under continuous and effective control at all times.

-There are all year round ban areas at some coastal locations for conservation purposes.
-These areas include:
+There are all year round ban areas at some coastal locations for conservation purposes, which includes the following ban areas:

 Summer time beach ban and year round exercise areas